neptune-ai/neptune-fastai/README.md

 # Neptune + fastai integration

-Experiment tracking for fastai trained models.
+Experiment tracking for fastai-trained models.

 ## What will you get with this integration?